Oakley, Bedfordshire: History

 The old school, housed in two cottages in ruinous condition, was taken over by the Duke and the present building given to the village in 1842, the Duke taking over the cottages for his own use.

 A village hall was built to celebrate the Diamond Jubilee of Queen Victoria.
 This was paid for by the Dowager Duchess, the widow of the 10th Duke.
 It was situated at the end of what is now Reynes Drive.
 It provided the village with a reading room for meetings, entertainment, and a library.
 The First World War saw great change.
 The 11th Duke had served in Egypt, and he set up a military training camp in Ampthill Park at his own expense.
 This, together with the expenditure on the estate, exceeded the income, and together with increased taxation occasioned by the war, forced him to reduce his land holdings.
 Therefore, in 1918, the Oakley estate was sold at auction by Knight, Frank and Rutley.
-Each tenant was given the opportunity of purchasing his own residence, and those who could afford it did so.
+Each tenant was given the opportunity of purchasing his own residence.
 From then on, Oakley ceased to be a ducal estate, and went into private ownership.

 During the 1920s, Lovell Homes were built, together with bungalows along the north side of Church Lane.
 The 1930s saw more building in Church Lane and in-filling in the High Street.
 After the 1939–45 war, building resumed.
 Grange Farm was sold to the farming partnership of Ibbett and McKie, with Ibbett providing the financial expertise and McKie the agricultural experience.
 In due course, Jock McKie died, and the land passed into the sole ownership of the Ibbett family.
 A little while afterwards, planning permission for development on the farm was applied for and granted.

 As a result, the whole centre of the village became the subject of a large building project.
 By 1967, a number of houses had been constructed, commencing with Ruffs Furze and Dewlands.
 The Grange Farm farmyard now has 38 large houses built on it.
 The Parish Council now look very closely at any new developments proposed within the village environs, and in the main planning is only permitted for individual properties.

 In 2007 Oakley House was put up for sale for £2,950,000.